Shubinka

 Shubinka (Шубинка) is a rural locality (a selo) and the administrative center of Shubinsky Selsoviet of Yegoryevsky District, Altai Krai, Russia.
 The population was 540 as of 2016.
 There are 6 streets.

 Geography

 Shubinka is located 20 km south of Novoyegoryevskoye (the district's administrative centre) by road.
 Borisovka is the nearest rural locality.
+Lake Gorkoye is located near the village.